The best deals on cars

 Honda 2008 and 2009 deals

 Toyota Group: (avg 45 days on the lot)

 Lexus is 55 days on the lot, Toyota 45 days on the lot, and Scion a paltry 27 days on the lot, so don’t expect great deals on Scions.

 Three are twelve models that you can get zero-percent financing on, but check your area, some are regional.
 Toyota Matrix, Corolla, Camry, RAV4, Highlander, FJ Cruiser, 4Runner, Sequoia, Sienna, Tacoma, Tundra, and Toyota Yaris.

 Volkswagen Group: (avg 43 days on the lot)

-The Volkswagen group (42 days on the lot), which includes VW, Audi (46 days on the lot) and Porsche (72 days on the lot).
-Volkswagen is offering zero down, 60 month financing and lease offers.
-VW has very few 2008 models on their lot, so the zero financing is for 2009 models.
-Audi has a no cash down for the month.
+The Volkswagen group (42 days on the lot), which includes VW, Audi (46 days on the lot), and Porsche (72 days on the lot).
+Volkswagen is offering zero down, 60-month financing, and lease offers.
+VW has very few 2008 models on their lot, so the zero financings is for 2009 models.
+Audi has no cash down for the month.